cjdbarlow/bedside-notebook/anaesthesia/considerations/positioning.md

 * Reduces ICP
 Via increased venous drainage.
 * Reduces CCP
-Via decrease in MAP at the level of the CoW.
+Via decrease in MAP at the level of the Circle of Willis.
 * Increased risk of venous air embolism